Incorporating LLM Embeddings for Variation Across the Human Genome: Methods

 \section{Methods}

-Below we provide details on our pipeline for developing embeddings for $\sim$9 billion variants, using curated text-based annotations based on high quality data from FAVOR~\citep{zhou2023favor}, ClinVar~\citep{landrum2016clinvar}, and the GWAS Catalog~\citep{buniello2019nhgri} databases.
+Here we provide details on our pipeline for developing embeddings for $\sim$9 billion variants, using curated text-based annotations based on high quality data from FAVOR~\citep{zhou2023favor}, ClinVar~\citep{landrum2016clinvar}, and the GWAS Catalog~\citep{buniello2019nhgri, cerezo2025nhgri} databases.
 These embeddings compress rich, heterogeneous variant-level functional annotations into structured numerical representations that can be integrated into statistical genetic analyses.
+We also present details on our PRS-style risk prediction application by aggregating variant-level embeddings into individual-level representative embeddings.